 The questionnaire also included two personality assessments.
 One was a standard 60-item survey (the HEXACO-60) that measures well-known Big 5 personality traits (extroversion, agreeableness, conscientiousness, emotionality, openness to experience) plus the trait of honesty-humility (which includes sincerity, fairness, and modesty).

-The second personality test was a 27-item survey that measured participants’ levels of the “dark triad” traits: narcissism, psychopathy, and Machiavellianism (which basically means manipulativeness).
+The second personality test was a 27-item survey that measured participants’ levels of the “dark triad” traits.
+These traits are narcissism, psychopathy, and Machiavellianism (which basically means manipulativeness).
 Researchers usually associate these with aggressiveness, impulsivity, and callousness.
 Yet recent research also shows positive things associated with Machiavellianism.
 These include persuasiveness, leadership ability, and crisis management.

 The link between personality and political behavior is a relatively new field of inquiry, but has been picking up momentum over the past decade or so.
 The researchers point out that their study is the first they know of to include the dark triad traits in assessing people’s levels of good citizenship.